craigmdennis/gravatation/README.md

 </script>
 ```

-Note that this will not actually do anything by itself.
+**Note that this will not actually do anything by itself.**
-Currently the plugin returns the image object and src within callbacks for you to do with as you will.
+Currently the plugin returns the image object and src within callbacks for you to do with as you wish.

 ## Options